While that convergence is nascent and new to many, it certainly has captured the attention of organizations large and small.

 IoT enables (through the capture of data) the physical world to be digitized.
 IoT allows objects to be sensed or controlled remotely across existing network infrastructure by creating opportunities for more direct integration of the physical world into computer-based systems.

-This integration results in improved efficiency, accuracy, and economic benefit in addition to reduced human intervention.
-Each thing is uniquely identifiable through its embedded computing system but is able to interoperate within the existing internet infrastructure.
+This integration results in improved efficiency, accuracy, and economic benefit.
+In addition, integration reduces human intervention.
+Each thing is uniquely identifiable through its embedded computing system but can interoperate within the existing internet infrastructure.

 Once recorded, the data in a block cannot be altered retroactively.
 Through the use of a peer-to-peer network and a distributed timestamping server, a blockchain database is managed autonomously.
-Blockchains are "an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way.
+Blockchains are "an open, distributed ledger that can record transactions between two parties efficiently, verifiable, and permanent.
 The ledger itself can also be programmed to trigger transactions automatically."

 In other words, blockchain is a new way for business entities to collaborate with less friction and higher trust.
 It is a new way of doing transaction processing.